Skip to content

 }

-Azure Policy takes a different approach: instead of simple allow/deny, it supports multiple effects that determine what happens when a resource violates the policy.
+Azure Policy takes a conceptually different approach.
+Instead of a simple allow/deny mechanism, it supports multiple specialized “effects” that dynamically determine exactly what happens when a resource violates the organizational policy.

 {